IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This configuration utilizes server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption; and the IUA Profile to authenticate the client application to the server (IUA Resource Server).

-The ATNA Local Secure Node shall be grouped with an IUA Authorization Client.
-The ATNA Remove Secure Node shall be grouped with an IUA Resource Server.
+The ATNA Local Secure Node or Secure Application shall be grouped with an IUA Authorization Client.
+The ATNA Remote Secure Node or Secure Application shall be grouped with an IUA Resource Server.

 * TLS shall be server side authenticated, and may be client authenticated
 * TLS shall be compliant with BCP195
-* Local Secure Node shall reject connections that are not https, and may enforce other policies
+* Local Secure Node or Secure Application shall reject connections that are not https, and may enforce other policies
-* Remote Secure Node shall reject connections that do not carry a valid IUA token, and may enforce other policies
+* Remote Secure Node or Secure Application shall reject connections that do not carry a valid IUA token, and may enforce other policies